leo-dh/portfolio/README.md

 - [x] CSS for active nav links
 - [x] Adjust modal dimensions for tablet and desktop resolution
 - [ ] Use `next-mdx-remote` for content generation as opposed to putting the details in `.ts` files.
+- [ ] Set metadata for individual pages

 ---